The Problem

 | 5.
 Scorer | onto-scoring.py | Clone, run, get identical results |

-Experimental data · ONTO-GOLD v4.5 · Model names anonymized in this document for neutrality · Full model identities published in onto-research repository · ONTO is an independent measurement initiative
+Experimental data · ONTO-GOLD v5.1 · Model names anonymized in this document for neutrality · Full model identities published in onto-research repository · ONTO is an independent measurement initiative

 Frequently Asked Questions

 /v1/validate — no account needed, see an R1-R7 report in seconds.
 Next: create account at ontostandard.org/app, register a model, send your first /v1/agent/chat request.
-See Integration Paths.Changelog
+See Integration Paths.ontostandard.org/verify/.
+Full ONTO-ERS standard./v1/verify/{hash}, no authentication required.
+Not blockchain — standard public-key cryptography.Changelog

 March 2026